atharv3434/ColorMind/README.md

 # ColorMind

-🎨 ColorMind – A Color Guessing Game in Java (Console-Based) A color-guessing game where the system randomly picks a color from a list, and the user tries to guess it with hints provided.
+🎨 ColorMind – A Color Guessing Game in Java
+A color-guessing game where the system randomly picks a color from a list, and the user tries to guess it with hints provided.
 The fewer attempts, the higher the score!

 💡 Why this project?